mawentowski/slate/source/includes/sections/referencetemp.md

 Subscribe subscribes to the location contained in the session token and returns a capability list for that location.
 This is a list of devices at the location and their capabilties and also their statues
-The locator is the device
+The device_ID is the device

 ## Status
-You enter locators (devices) into a locator list to get statuses for one or multiple devices. device_ID I believe is the IP address on a local network that gives them internet access You may need to list responses
+You enter device_IDs (devices) into a device_ID list to get statuses for one or multiple devices. device_ID I believe is the IP address on a local network that gives them internet access You may need to list responses
 Example response: